whitesmith/guard-rubycritic/README.md

 Usage
 -----

-Change your `Guardfile` to your heart's content and simply run `guard` to get instant feedback on your code quality:
+Change your `Guardfile` to your heart's content and start it with the following command:

 ```bash
 $ guard
 ```

+Each time you save a file, that file will be analysed and its report will be available at `YOUR_PROJECT_ROOT/tmp/rubycritic/current_file.html`.